Commitment to core values has served Chickasaws well

 Today, business revenues provide the majority of funding for more than 200 programs and services available to the Chickasaw people.
 Our vision touches nearly every aspect of life, including education, employment, housing, health care, family and community.

 We have long placed a high priority on education.
 Education is essential to our vision of a nation of successful people.
 This past year, we provided close to $20 million in scholarships, grants and other forms of financial support to more than 5,200 Chickasaw students.

 Another high priority is health care.
 Access to health care is vital to the success of our people and the future of our nation.

 Today, our Department of Health operates a state-of-the-art hospital, four clinics, eight pharmacies, a diabetes care center, emergency medical services, four nutrition centers, eight WIC offices and five wellness centers.

 This year, the Chickasaw Nation Department of Health had more than 930,000 patient encounters, delivered more than 1,200 babies, filled more than 1.8 million prescriptions, served more than 60,000 meals to children and welcomed more than 177,000 visits at our wellness centers.

 We plan to do even more.
 A new pharmacy is under construction on the Ada South Campus and we are building a new wellness center in Ada.

 We also work to provide opportunities for Chickasaws to gather and fellowship to help build on the spirit of unity that is such an important part of Chickasaw culture.
 We recently opened a new community center as well as a senior center in Oklahoma City.
-A senior center is also under construction in Achille.
+A community center is also under construction in Achille.